-(iii) Effects on public health and safety: The project is expected to have a positive effect on public health and safety by investigating efficient and effective control of invasive hydrilla that will minimize the impacts to navigation, and recreation.
-It is not expected to provide unequal treatment of minority or economically disadvantaged populations.
+The degree to which the action may adversely affect public health and safety.
+The project is expected to have a positive effect on public health and safety by investigating efficient and effective control of invasive hydrilla that will minimize the impacts to navigation, and recreation.
+None of the herbicides that will be applied are known to have an adverse effect on human health or the environment.